apache/nuttx/configs/dk-tm4c129x/README.txt

 README.txt
 ==========

-  This README file discuss discusses the port of NuttX to the Texas Instruments DK-TM4C129X Connected Development Kit.
+  This README file discusses the port of NuttX to the Texas Instruments DK-TM4C129X Connected Development Kit.

   Description
   -----------